 1950: Year when atmospheric CO2 levels broke records from the previous 400,000 years, sharply rising and continuing to grow.

-6.7 inches: Rise in global sea levels over the last century.
-The rate of rise has doubled in the last decade.
+8 inches: Rise in global sea levels since 1880, with 3 inches rise in the last 25 years.

 400 parts per million: Average concentration since 2016 of CO2 in the atmosphere, compared to 275 PPM for past 400,000 years.